 Lift and Piste Openings

-Depending on the conditions and the time of year some lifts and pistes might not be open.
-This is especially true early and late in the season.
-However, poor snow cover can affect what is open at any time of the winter.
-If there is not enough snow then pistes can be shut for safety reasons or simply because it is not possible to ski down them due to the lack of snow.
-If there is a sudden, very large snowfall this can also lead to closures.
-Another factor that affects what is open is the wind.
-The higher, more exposed lifts can shut for safety reasons if the wind is too high.
+Some lifts and pistes may not be open depending on the conditions and the time of year.
+Particularly early and late in the season, this is true.
+Poor snow cover can, however, affect what is open at any time of the year.
+When there is not enough snow, pistes can be closed for safety reasons or simply because skiing is not possible.
+A sudden, very large snowfall can also cause closures.
+Wind is another factor that affects what is open.
+If the wind is too strong, the higher, more exposed lifts can close for safety reasons.